bpm-diag/smartRPA/README.md

 ### 2.3 Chromedriver (Required for Chrome/Edge users)

-Required for executing the emulated Python bots in Chrome and Edge.
+Required for executing the emulated **Automagica Python** bots in Chrome and Edge.

-Install _chromedriver_ to enable automation in Google Chrome and MS Edge.
 Make sure to install the release that matches your Google Chrome version (check `chrome://settings/help`).
 A complete list of releases can be found [here](https://pypi.org/project/chromedriver-binary/#history).

 ```bash